 Popule Meus – O. Corredor Zerpa & Banda Marcial

-Ever since I was a kid, I remember Palm Sunday as also being “Nazarene Day”.
-On that day, to celebrate Jesus of Nazareth entrance to Jerusalem, the Saint Francis of Assisi Convent in downtown Maracaibo would organise a procession of a Jesus of Nazarene effigy.
+Ever since I was a kid, I remember Palm Sunday as “Nazarene Day”.
+On that day, to celebrate Jesus of Nazareth’s entrance to Jerusalem, the Saint Francis of Assisi Convent in downtown Maracaibo would organise a procession of a Jesus of Nazarene effigy.
 Right after 6:00 PM mass, six men in white suits would lift a sort of plank holding a statue of Jesus of Nazarene dressed in a purple tunic.
-The men would follow the priest and carry the plank on their shoulders down the aisle, and to the church’s door, where a small band waited.
+The men would follow the priest and carry the plank on their shoulders down the aisle and to the church’s door, where a small band waited.
 The band would start marching down the street, followed by the priest and the six men carrying the Nazarene.
-Behind them, a group of people, from small kids to seniors, wearing purple tunics, would follow.
+Behind them, a group of people, from small kids to seniors wearing purple tunics, would follow.

-It was always quite a picturesque scene to see all that purple floating down the streets.
+It was always a pretty picturesque scene to see all that purple floating down the streets.
 The tunics would bathe and shimmer for a few minutes during the short twilight of the tropics.
-The small marching band, mostly wind instruments and drums, would play sacred music, and among them, Popule Meus, the piece the aforementioned alcoholic composer had used to pay for his last drink.
+The small marching band would play sacred music, mostly wind instruments and drums.
+Popule Meus was the piece the aforementioned alcoholic composer had used to pay for his last drink.

 When I was nine or ten, I remember asking Mum why the band played a tango-like song as the Nazarene travelled through the downtown streets.
 She told me it wasn’t a tango.
 It was sacred music.
 The particular piece the band played, Popule Meus, Latin for “My People”, represented Jesus carrying the cross through the streets of Jerusalem on his way to being crucified.

-During a drunken stupor, the author – a devout Catholic no doubt, had composed the magnificent orchestral piece.
-Such was the battle with the demons brought out by his alcoholism that through divine intervention, he was able to feel and illustrate with his music, Jesus’ own Calvary.
+During a drunken stupor, the author – a devout Catholic, no doubt, had composed the magnificent orchestral piece.
+Such was the battle with the demons brought out by his alcoholism that, through divine intervention, he could feel and illustrate Jesus’ own Calvary with his music.

-One day when his weak and shivering body craved for alcohol, he had no other option but to offer his own Calvary as payment.
+One day when his weak and shivering body craved alcohol, he had no other option but to offer his Calvary as payment.
 He entered the bar he used to visit and asked for a drink.
-He handed the barkeeper the music sheet and told him it was his best piece ever.
-The barkeeper must have pitied him, and accepted the payment.
+He handed the barkeeper the music sheet and told him it was his best piece.
+The barkeeper must have pitied him and accepted the payment.
 It was a dying man’s wish.

-Days later, the barkeeper showed the music sheet to a musician friend of his.
+Days later, the barkeeper showed the music sheet to his musician friend.
 He was curious to know if it was any good.
-His friend was intrigued and played it on the bar’s piano, by the end they both knew they were in the presence of a masterpiece created by a drunken man.
-When the barkeeper went out looking for him to return it, he found out that the destitute man had died on the night he had visited the bar.
+His friend was intrigued and played it on the bar’s piano; by the end, they both knew they were in the presence of a masterpiece created by a drunken man.
+When the barkeeper went out looking for him to return it, he discovered that the destitute man had died the night he had visited the bar.

 It was quite a story.
-I remember thinking of the poor man roaming the streets of Caracas, desperate and drunk, but probably at peace with himself.
-He had sacrificed his own self, he had gone to hell and back, only to be able to feel the same pain Jesus had felt on his way to his crucifixion and tell the world about it through his music.
-What a true Christian, I thought.
+I remember thinking of the poor man roaming the streets of Caracas, desperate and drunk but probably at peace with himself.
+He had sacrificed his own self; he had gone to hell and back, only to be able to feel the same pain Jesus had felt on his way to his crucifixion and tell the world about it through his music.
+What a faithful Christian, I thought.

 Well, not so fast.
-Hold the canonization application.
+Hold the canonisation application.

 In 1991, as I was looking for a subject for my final master’s project, I thought I wanted to do a short movie about the origin of this composition.
 I could see the composer on his knees, looking up to the heavens, arms up, and crying out: “My God, my God, why have you forsaken me?”
 It didn’t get more cinematic than that.
 It would have been a spectacular shot, but I decided not to do it for one simple reason.
 It was all a myth.

-How José Ángel Lamas, the author, went from a prolific composer of classical music to an impoverished alcoholic musician who died penniless in the streets of Caracas, escapes me.
+How José Ángel Lamas, the author, went from a prolific classical music composer to an impoverished alcoholic musician who died penniless in the streets of Caracas escapes me.
 There was nothing dramatic about the origin of Popule Meus, its author composed it in 1801 and premiered it in the Caracas Cathedral.

 I’m not sure where my mother got that story.
 I don’t think I’ve ever told her the whole story is a myth.
 The piece still remains one of my favourite classical pieces, though.